-The use of this form is recommended for authorising representatives before the European Patent Office (EPO): professional representatives and legal practitioners under Article 134(1) and (8) EPC, employees under Article 133(3), first sentence, EPC and associations of representatives under Rule 152(11) EPC.
+The use of this form is recommended for authorising representatives to act before the European Patent Office (EPO) in relation to European patents with unitary effect: professional representatives and legal practitioners under Article 134(1) and (8) EPC, employees under Article 133(3), first sentence, EPC and associations of representatives under Rule 152(11) EPC.
 If the person authorised (hereinafter: "authorisee") is an employee who is not a professional representative or a legal practitioner, the party giving the authorisation (hereinafter: "authorisor") must declare that the authorisee is their employee either on the authorisation form itself (in the authorisee field) or in a covering letter.
 As to the case referred to in Article 133(3), second sentence, EPC, no implementing regulation has been adopted as yet.

-Professional representatives whose names appear on the list maintained by the EPO and who identify themselves as such are required to file a signed authorisation only in the cases specified under Rule 152(1) EPC in conjunction with Article 1 of the decision of the President of the EPO dated 12 July 2007 on the filing of authorisations, Special edition No. 3, OJ EPO 2007, L.1.
+Professional representatives whose names appear on the list maintained by the EPO and who identify themselves as such are required to file a signed authorisation only in the cases specified under Rule 20(2)(I) UPR in conjunction with Rule 152(1) EPC and Article 1 of the decision of the President of the EPO dated 12 July 2007 on the filing of authorisations, Special edition No. 3, OJ EPO 2007, L.1.

-By contrast, legal practitioners entitled to act as representatives under Article 134(8) EPC and employees who are representing a party under Article 133(3), first sentence, EPC but are not professional representatives must always file a signed authorisation or refer to a general authorisation already on file (Rule 152(1) EPC in conjunction with Articles 2 and 3 of the abovementioned decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, L.1.).
+By contrast, legal practitioners entitled to act as representatives under Article 134(8) EPC and employees who are representing a party under Article 133(3), first sentence, EPC but are not professional representatives must always file a signed authorisation or refer to a general authorisation already on file (Rule 20(2)(I) UPR in conjunction with Rule 152(1) EPC and Articles 2 and 3 of the above-mentioned decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, L.1.).

-An authorisation may cover one or more European patent applications or European patents (Rule 152(2) EPC).
+An authorisation may cover one or more European patents with unitary effect (Rule 20(2)(I)UPR in conjunction with Rule 152(2) EPC).

-All decisions, summonses and communications will be sent to the appointed representative (Rule 130 EPC), except where employees (Article 133(3) EPC) are authorised, in which case these documents are sent to the applicant.
+All decisions, summonses and communications will be sent to the appointed representative

+(Rule 20(2)(f) UPR in conjunction with Rule 130 EPC), except where employees (Rule 20(1) UPR in conjunction with Article 133(3) EPC) are authorised, in which case these documents will be sent to the proprietor.

-An authorisation does not terminate vis-à-vis the EPO upon the death of an authorisor unless expressly provided otherwise on a separate sheet (Rule 152(9) EPC).
+An authorisation does not terminate vis-à-vis the EPO upon the death of an authorisor unless expressly provided otherwise on a separate sheet (Rule 20(2)(I) UPR in conjunction with Rule 152(9) EPC).